Utilities Procurement Senior Advisor

 Remote Type:

-Agreements and negotiations, Analytical Thinking, Building sustainability, Category Strategy, Commercial Acumen, Cost modelling, Decision Making, Digital fluency, Market Analysis, Negotiation, Stakeholder Management, Supplier Selection, Sustainability awareness and action, Value creation and management
+Agreements and negotiations, Analytical Thinking, Commercial acumen, Commercial Acumen, Decision Making, Negotiation planning and preparation, Sourcing strategy, Stakeholder Management, Supplier Selection, Value creation and management

 Skills: